 If a participant's MWT sleep latency increased over time, it means that they were able to stay awake longer during the test.

-After 12 weeks of treatment, the average amount of time that participants could stay awake increased more for participants who took 150 milligrams or 300 milligrams of solriamfetol each morning than for participants who took a placebo.
-But the difference between the group that took the lowest dose of solriamfetol (75 milligrams) and the group that took a placebo was too small for the researchers to know whether this difference was caused by the trial drug.
+After 12 weeks of treatment, the average amount of time that participants could stay awake increased more for participants who took solriamfetol each morning than for participants who took a placebo.